 Identifying the daddy long-legs can be difficult because people commonly use the name to refer to three different anthropods: the spider also known as the “cellar spider”, the crane fly (also known as the “mosquito eater”) and the opilione arachnid called the “harvestman.”
 Since crane flies are easily identifiable by their wings, and harvestmen live primarily outdoors under logs, it is usually the cellar spider that most people are referring to when they say “daddy long-legs,” since this spider is commonly found indoors, especially in cellars and basements.

-Contrary to popular belief, the daddy long-legs (cellar spider) is not poisonous.
+Contrary to popular belief, the daddy long-legs (cellar spider) is not venomous.
 Daddy long-legs prefer to live on ceilings and will commonly make their webs in the corners of livingroom ceilings, but also in garages, cellars or under eaves.
 It preys on mosquitoes, other spiders and even other daddy long-legs if food is scarce.
 They are non-aggressive, will rarely bite and pose no significant danger to humans.
 However, many people are frightened by their appearance, especially their extremely long legs.

 Orb-weaver spiders build the spiral wheel-shaped webs often found in gardens, fields and forests.
 There are over 10,000 varieties of orb-weaver spiders in the world; in fact, they make up 25% of all spiders worldwide.
 The orb-weavers are tremendous workers, sometimes building a new and complete web from scratch every single day.
 Orb-weaver spiders are also common in barns; orb-weavers do not generally take up residence in homes as often as house spiders and are usually not a problem.